Stratton Mountain Vocal Workshop

 MANCHESTER MUSIC FESTIVAL announces an exclusive ten day full scholarship workshop with WARREN JONES for four singers and one pianist, July 18-28, 2019.
-Participants (age 20-30 as of July 1, 2019) will receive coaching and mentoring in opera and art song from Mr. Jones and Metropolitan Opera artist Renée Tatum and Mathilda Edge and will perform in a concert at the end of their residency on beautiful Stratton Mountain in Vermont.
+Participants (age 20-30 as of July 1, 2019) will receive coaching and mentoring in opera and art song from Mr. Jones and Mathilda Edge and will perform in a concert at the end of their residency on beautiful Stratton Mountain in Vermont.
 Housing with breakfast, as well as clean air and gorgeous scenery will all be provided; transportation will be the responsibility of the participants.
 We hope to see you in Vermont!

-Program includes a ticket to Manchester Music Festival’s “Night at The Opera” concert on July 27, 2019 performed by Warren Jones and the Metropolitan Opera singers coaching the workshop.
+Program includes a ticket to Manchester Music Festival’s “Night at The Opera” concert on July 27, 2019 performed by Warren Jones and the Opera singer coaching the workshop.

 Warren Jones, piano